Setup

 Step 2: JavaScript

-StimulusReflex 3.5 is designed to work with all the asset bundling solutions Rails 7 supports.
+StimulusReflex 3.5 is designed to work with all the asset bundling solutions Rails 7 and Rails 8 supports.

 StimulusReflex's installer will try to automatically detect your bundling setup and asks you to confirm the choice.